salmah52/DataPipelineWeb-GCS-BQ/README.md

 - autodetect: Optional.
 Set to True to automatically detect schema.
 - write_disposition: Optional.
 Specify the write disposition.
 - source_format: Optional.
 The format of the source data.

+## Workflow
+1. Download from Web to GCS: The WebToGCSHKOperator operator downloads data from the specified web endpoint and uploads it to the designated GCS bucket.
+2. Load from GCS to BigQuery: The GCSToBigQueryOperator operator loads data from GCS into BigQuery.

+## Conclusion
+This pipeline simplifies the process of moving data from a web source to BigQuery, providing a flexible and scalable solution.
+Feel free to customize and extend the pipeline to suit your specific use case